UNIVERSITY OF GEORGIA PRESS

 A SARAH MILLS HODGE FUND PUBLICATION

 Julian Rankin is a graduate of the University of North Carolina at Chapel Hill.
-He is the recipient of the Southern Foodways Alliance’s first annual residency at Rivendell Writers Colony and is the director of the Center for Art & Public Exchange at the
+He is the recipient of the Southern Foodways Alliance’s first annual residency at Rivendell Writers Colony and is the director of the Walter Anderson Museum of Art in Ocean Springs, MS.

 “Catfish Dream is a significant resource on the history of race in the Mississippi Delta.
 Julian Rankin eloquently describes how Ed Scott courageously struggles with the bureaucracy of racism, only to discover that the system is embedded in our society at both the local and the national levels.
 Most important, Rankin shows how Scott and his family resisted and ultimately defeated that system.”